mpenning/ciscoconfparse2/README.md

 ### Editing the Package

 This uses the example of editing the package on a git branch called `develop`...
+It also requires [`hatch`](https://pypi.org/project/hatch/)

 -   `git clone https://github.com/mpenning/ciscoconfparse2`
 -   `cd ciscoconfparse2`
 -   `git branch develop`
 -   `git checkout develop`
--   Add / modify / delete on the `develop` branch
+-   Add / modify / delete things on the `develop` branch
 -   `make test`
 -   If tests run clean, `git commit` all the pending changes on the `develop` branch
--   If you plan to publish this as an official version rev, edit the version number in [pyproject.toml][12].
-In the future, we want to integrate `commitizen` to manage versioning.
--   `git checkout main`
--   `git merge develop`
+-   `hatch version micro`
--   `make test`
+-   Edit `CHANGES.md`
--   `git push origin main`
 -   `make cicd`

 ### Sphinx Documentation